Learning Approximate Nash Equilibria in Cooperative Multi-Agent Reinforcement Learning via Mean-Field Subsampling: Theoretical Guarantees and Analysis

-i.e., when agent $i$ switches from policy $\pi_i$ to policy $\pi'_{i}$, $\Delta\Phi$ equals the change in the utility of that player's policy.} \end{definition}

-We show that the Markov game in our setting is a {Markov Potential game} in \cref{lemma: M is a Markov potential game} and exploit a theorem of \citet{doi:10.1073/pnas.39.10.1095} that best-response dynamics converge to pure Nash Equilibria in Markov potential games.
-However, unlike the continuous time dynamics which converges rapidly \cite{doi:10.1137/17M1139461}, the worst-case bound in the discrete-time dynamics can converge exponentially slowly in the number of players \cite{DurandGaujal:2016:ACBRA}.
-However, under homogeneity, the $(n+1)$-player game restricted to the policy class $\Pi_g$ and $\Pi_\ell$ is equivalent to a $2$-player game between the global agent and a representative local agent, yielding a dimension-reduced dynamic that converges rapidly towards a Nash Equilibrium in \cref{theorem: main result}.\looseness=-1
+\cref{lemma: M is a Markov potential game} shows that our setting is an MPG and uses a theorem of \cite{doi:10.1073/pnas.39.10.1095} that best-response dynamics converge to pure Nash Equilibria in MPGs.
+However, unlike the continuous time dynamics which converges rapidly \cite{doi:10.1137/17M1139461}, the discrete-time dynamics can converge exponentially slowly in $n$ \cite{DurandGaujal:2016:ACBRA}.
+However, under homogeneity, the $n$ local-agent policies are symmetric, and the $n$ Nash inequalities are isomorphic around a symmetric profile in $\Pi_\ell$, making the problem equivalent to a $2$-player game between the global agent and a representative local agent, yielding a dimension-reduced dynamic that achieves polynomial convergence towards a Nash Equilibrium in \cref{theorem: main result}.\looseness=-1